dclimber/python-exchangeratesapi/README.md

 # Supported currencies
 The list of currencies can be found at [European Central Bank's data set](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).

-If your currency is not in the list, then the library will be of not use to you.
+If your currency is not in the list, then the library will be of no use to you.
 You may try [openexchangerates.org API](https://github.com/metglobal/openexchangerates) or some other service.
 # License
 MIT